What is human trafficking?

 How common is it?

 Human trafficking affects people across the world, and it’s happening right in our own back yard in nearly every Tulare County community.
-While more research is needed on the scope of human trafficking, below are a few key local and national statistics:
+While more research is needed on the scope of human trafficking, below are a few key national statistics:

 - The International Labour Organization estimates that there are 20.9 million victims of human trafficking globally.

 - 68% of them are trapped in forced labor.